motoz/PellMon/README.md

 pellmoncli.py:
 Interactive command line client with tab completion.
 Uses the DBUS interface to read and write setting values, and read measurement data.

-pellmonwebb.py:
+pellmonweb.py:
-Webbserver and webbapp, plotting of measurement data and parameter reading/writing.
+webserver and webapp, plotting of measurement data and parameter reading/writing.

 pellmon.conf
 setting values, edit as desired